abyasham/saca-sql-rag/README.md

 ## 🔒 Security Note

-This tool is designed for security audit analysis.
+This tool is designed for in-depth security analysis (audit/forensic).
 Always ensure:
 - Sensitive data is properly handled
 - API keys are kept secure
 - Audit logs are processed in compliance with your organization's policies